Spitfire (Russian band): Biography

 In November 2001 Spitfire musicians were invited to participate in the recording session of the band Leningrad.
 This band was one of the top acts on Russian music scene.
 The style of Leningrad music is hard to describe, since the regular play-list of their live show includes numbers stylistically varying from ska and reggae to punk and funky hip-hop.
 The Leningrad album "21st Century Pirates" was released in February 2002 and the whole Spitfire line-up was invited to perform at Leningrad album release show at Yubileyny Sports Palace in St. Petersburg.
 From that show on Spitfire musicians work together with Leningrad on albums - For millions (2003), Second Magadan (2003), Babarobot (2004), Huinya (2005; together with cabaret Tiger Lillies), Awrora (2007) - and played many gigs in Russia and Europe.
 In the end of 2008 the singer Shnur decided to split Leningrad up.

 In November-December 2002 Spitfire, St. Petersburg Ska-Jazz Review and Leningrad toured the United States.
 15 gigs were performed all over the Atlantic coast from Boston to Miami.
 All events were of much interest for American audience.
 The second American tour of Leningrad and Spitfire happened in the summer 2003.
 The bands performed live in such venues as Irving Plaza and CBGB (New York City), Middle East (Boston), The Knitting Factory (Los Angeles).

 In January 2004 the third Spitfire album Thrills And Kills came out both in Europe on German Vielklang label and in Russia on recently opened independent Shnur'OK label.
-As the previous one "The Coast Is Clear", "Thrills And Kills" was also recorded and mastered at Vielklang studio in Berlin.
-This album was more diverse musically and included more tracks which style could be rather referred to as guitar rock with the horn section.
-The album release was supported by a 5-weeks-long tour: 27 gigs in Germany, Switzerland and Italy.

-In the spring 2004 some members of Spitfire were invited to take part in the project called The Optymistica Orchestra.
-This initial aim of this project was to compose a live soundtrack for the short-cut movies compilation "10 minutes older: the violin".
-As it usually happens, the band went on playing live and even recorded the debut album at St. Petersburg Dobrolet studio.
-The album is supposed to be released in the spring 2005.

-In 2008 Spitfire released their fourth album "Lifetime Visa", which is a straight rock album with horn section.
+In 2008 Spitfire released their fourth album "Lifetime Visa".
 In 2012, they released their fifth album, "5".